So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 Well, no, what?

-Well, I know they're told that every year.
+They're told that every year.

-Just that this is but it that I think that stopped working a long time ago.
+I think that stopped working a long time ago.

 If that worked, Republicans would not have won Florida all these years.

-That they've gone to the well too many times on that.
+They've gone to the well too many times on that.

-You can only say Republicans to cut your social security so many times until people realize the Republicans aren't going to cut your social security.
+You can only say Republicans to cut your Social Security so many times until people realize the Republicans aren't going to cut your Social Security.

-That went by the wayside.
+Of course, that went by the wayside.

-Uh but and uh I think there are probably some surprises in this.
+But I think there are probably some surprises in this.

-I said, these people I'm listening to myself as I hear as I hear these people talk as they answer Lunz's questions.
+I'm virtually 90% of the people in that room, I could swear, I looked at Catherine, I said, these people, I'm listening to myself as I hear these people talk as they answer Luntz's questions.

 I know Ohio's in awful shape.

-I know Cleveland's, but my gosh, Cleveland.
+I know Cleveland's, but my gosh, Cleveland, I mean, that's Democrat stronghold.

-They sound like us folks, every word.
+They sound like us, folks, every word.

 Welcome back.